25prabhu10/notes/docs/Languages/SQL/SQL.md

   - All identifiers, commands and keywords can be written in any case
   - Usually, SQL commands and keywords are written in upper-case like `SELECT`

-- Identifiers are the names of tables, columns, etc.
+- Identifiers are the names of tables, columns, etc...
   - Identifiers must start with a letter or an underscore (`_`)
   - Can be enclosed in double quotes (`"`) to allow the inclusion of spaces or other non-standard characters